sh1boot/sh1boot.github.io/_posts/2025-07-02-direct-gzip-synthesis.md

 Here's the code: [defl-8bit][].

 ## possible improvements
-* Do the conventional rolling hash thing, but on the precomputed string fragments rather than every byte.

-* A preprocessor to break input text into strings at the most appropriate boundaries, adding flexibility in random string generation.
+* Write a preprocessor to break input text into strings at the most appropriate boundaries, adding flexibility in random string generation.
 * Implement the higher-level backref operator so multiple backreferences can be consolidated and their checksums can be computed as the difference between start and end of previous copy.
+* Make larger backrefs using the conventional rolling hash thing, but on the precomputed string fragments rather than every byte.
 * Or, remember previous backref distance and merge them when possible.

-* Clean up this post.

 * Clean up the code.
-  - Figure out a proper generic interface with virtual methods in places that make sense and don't have scary performance implications.
+* Figure out a proper generic interface with virtual methods in places that make sense and don't have scary performance implications.

-* Do a proper 64-bit input crc32 implementation via clmul.
+* Add a practical fallback implementation for CRC for webasm compatibility (all that work for nothing!).
+* Does the Adler-32 implementation even work?
 * Tweak the clmul crc for performance.
 * Tweak everything else for performance.

-* Does the Adler-32 implementation even work?
+* Clean up this post.

 [previously]: </more-efficient-nonsense-text/>
 [clmul]: <Https://en.wikipedia.org/wiki/CLMUL_instruction_set>